JSombra/JSombra/README.md

-# Hi, I'm Jefferson Tawan 👋
+# Hi, I'm Jefferson Sombra 👋

 **Senior Sysadmin & Data Analyst** · 8+ years in IT · Based in Brazil 🇧🇷